DavidC6473/Swift-NBA-Teams-App/README.md

 6. Best Player Details Screen: Provides detailed information about the team's best player.
 7. Player Wiki Webpage Screen: Displays the Wikipedia page of the selected player.

-## Images

-All images in the app, including team logos, stadium images, and player images, have been edited using GIMP to ensure consistent dimensions and appearance when displayed in the table view.

 Please note that this app is a project and may have limitations or areas for improvement.